-Question #4: Where is the money going to?
+Question 4: How is the money going to be spent?

 Having a detailed plan to manage the borrowed funds will save you 100% of the headaches later on.
 It maps out the investment options worth considering, how much you will exactly need, the calculated ROI from the investment, and allow you to set aside a rainy day fund.

 The existence of a detailed action plan also encourage your lenders to offer the loan that will meet your needs if not more.